2020 Summer Film Camp Registration NOW OPEN!

 - An AFF Summer Film Camp T-Shirt

-- A free screening of all completed camp projects on Sunday, August 9 (times will vary based on class) at the Galaxy Highland
+- A free screening of all completed camp projects at a local theater

-- Your child feeling excited about learning and bursting with creativity
+- Your child feeling excited about learning and making a movie!

 Will my child have a chance to show their movie?

 ***Parents will receive an email closer to this event with showcase times, RSVP information and more.***

-What do I need to complete for my child to attend camp/How do I get the Packet?
+What do I need to complete for my child to attend camp/How do I get the Camper Packet?

-Our Summer Camp Coordinator will email a digital Summer Camp Packet to all registrants.
-The packet forms need to be completed before the beginning of camp or else your child will not be able to attend.
+Our Summer Film Camp Coordinator will email a digital Summer Film Camp Packet to all registrants as camp approaches.
+The packet forms need to be completed before the beginning of camp or your child will not be able to attend.

 Summer Film Camp Refund Policy